appbaseio/reactive-manual/docs/v1.0.0/map-components/ReactiveMap.md

     streamAutoCenter={true}
     streamMarkerImage="path/to/streaming/marker.png"

-    // 'actuate' defines when and how the map component should update actuate={{
+    // 'react' defines when and how the map component should update react={{
       CitySensor: {"operation": "must"}
     }}